2022–23 KK Crvena zvezda season: January

 Club managed to continue their good form in Adriatic league during the January, winning all five of games played and extending their unbeaten run to eleven games.
 This kept them on the second place of the table at the end of the month, with one game behind leading Partizan.
 Good form from the Adriatic league didn't extend to Euroleague this month.
 Zvezda played six games, winning two and losing four of them including derby against their rivals Partizan.
 This brought them down to 13th place on regular season table.

 In EuroLeague, Filip Petrušev received MVP of the Round award for his 36 PIR in round 17th win against Valencia Basket.

 On 4 January 2023, Euroleague Basketball's Finance Panel imposed sanction consisting of a prohibition to register new players and coaches until February 28, 2023, and a fine of €25,000 on the club for violations of the Financial Stability & Fair Play Regulations.
 This prohibition also applied to Facundo Campazzo who was previously signed by the club on 19 December 2022.

 On 9 January 2023, the ABA League declined and cancelled a transfer of young guard Nikola Topić to FMP Meridian.
 Eventually, he moved to OKK Beograd.

 February

 On 14 February 2023, head coach Ivanović announced the 12-man roster for upcoming Radivoj Korać Cup in Niš, excluded guard Ivanović, forwards Ilić and Holland, and center Raduljica from the season roster.

+On February 18th Crvena zvezda won Radivoj Korać Cup after defeating Mega MIS in the final 96-79.
+In quarterfinals, Zvezda defeated Borac Čačak, and then Partizan in the semifinals after comeback in the second half.

+March

+In Adriatic League, club played 3 games, winning one and losing two.
+They suffered a loss in Eternal derby against Partizan.

+In Euroleague, club played 7 games, winning four and losing three.
+This results placed them on 11th position with 15-17 record.

+April

+In Adriatic League, club played 5 games and won all of them.
+After regular season, club finished in 2nd place with 23-3 record and was drawn in Playoffs quarterfinal against Zadar.

+In Euroleague, club played 2 games and won both of them and finished season on 10th position with 17-17 record.

+May

+In Adriatic League, club played 3 games, one in quarterfinals against Zadar and two in semifinals against Budućnost VOLI.
+They won all the games and progressed to the Finals where they will face Partizan.

+June

+In Adriatic League, club lost in the Final against Partizan 3-2 in the series, failing to directly qualify to the Euroleague.

+In Basketball League of Serbia, club played 2 games in the final against FMP and won both of them, thus winning the Serbian championship for the 8th time.